Stable group theory and approximate subgroups: Independence theorem

 \<{example} \lbl{measures} \rm Let $\mu$ be an $Aut(\Uu/A)$-invariant, real-valued, finitely additive measure on $\Uu$-definable sets.
 Then $I=\{\phi(x,b): \mu(\phi(x,b)) =0 \}$ is an $Aut(\Uu/A)$-invariant S1-ideal.
 It is $\inft$-definable if $\mu$ is definable. \>{example}

 \<{example} \lbl{dim} \rm Let $X$ have nonstandard finite size $\a$, and let $I$ be the ideal of all definable sets with nonstandard size $\b$, where $\log(\b) \leq (1-\e) \log(\a) $ for some standard $\e>0$.
+(See \S 5 for detailed definitions.)
 Then $I$ is a $\bigvee$-definable ideal.
 It is not S1; but the counterexamples are always families contained in a definable set of dimension $< \e \log(\a)$ for each $\e>0$. \>{example}